Risspecct/Blog-Platform-Backend/README.md

   * Create, update, delete their posts
   * Comment on and like posts
-  * View posts, comments, and their own data
+  * View posts, comments, and own data
 * Moderators can delete any post or comment
 * Admins can manage users (ban, delete, assign roles)
 * Global exception handling with descriptive error messages